AROA-DEV/TAK-Imagery/README.md

 ![Banner](https://i0.wp.com/www.civtak.org/wp-content/uploads/2018/03/cropped-TAK-CIV-Splash-4.png?w=1470&ssl=1)
 # TAK-imagery instructions

-you have to get the atak softweare from the tak.gov page ( you can only acces the download page with an acount ) these are only satelite images for TAK softweare ( Wintak and ATAK )
+you have to get the atak software from the tak.gov page ( you can only access the download page with an account ) these are only satellite images for TAK software ( Wintak and ATAK )

-DTED0 World foulder has to be ziped and later imported use z-zip or any other softwere to do it
+DTED0 World folder has to be zipped and later imported use z-zip or any other software to do it

-Then you can import each foulder from the repository do not import the full zip since it contains the githubs properties files
+Then you can import each folder from the repository do not import the full zip since it contains the GitHub properties files

 # How do I add these maps to ATAK ?